aroadant/Plot/README.md

 # Plot
 Python Plot

-Use it for fun
+Use it for fun \n
-Don't hate plotting
+Don't hate plotting \n
-Igonore zeros
+Igonore zeros \n